 Are there phones/wifi in the cabins?

 No. But, there is a phone in the customer office for free local and long distance calls.
 There is an answering machine if you need someone to leave you a message that phone number is 970-349-7204.
 There is also free wifi in the customer office.
-The Wild Rose Cabin #3 is the only cabin to have wi-fi.
+The Red Fox Cabin #1 and Wild Rose Cabin #3 are the only cabins that have wi-fi.

 How far to town and Mt.
 Crested Butte?